FilKarnicki/spark-taxi/README.md

 # spark-taxi
 ## questions
 1. Which zones/boroughs have the most pickups overall?
-2. What are the peak hours?
+1. What are the peak hours?
-3. How are the trips distributed
+1. How are the trips distributed
-4. Why are people using the taxi? (possible segmentation)
-5. What are the peak hours for long/short trips
-6. What are the top 3 pickup dropoff zones for long/short trips
+1. What are the top 3 pickup dropoff zones for long/short trips
-7. How are the people paying for long/short trips
+1. How are the people paying for long/short trips
-8. Can we explore ridesharing by grouping trips together?
+1. Can we explore ridesharing by grouping trips together?

 ## running
 `sbt assembly`